 Pictures send a powerful message.
-Share our awareness images on social media to help people learn more about food allergies.
-We also have awareness ribbons, profile pictures, social media covers, and ready-to-tweet food allergy facts.
+Share our awareness images and ribbons, profile pictures, social media covers, and ready-to-tweet facts on social media to help people learn more about food allergies.

-Your donation helps us continue our mission to improve the quality of life for millions of people affected by asthma and allergies.
-We do this through education, advocacy and research.
+Your donation helps us continue our mission to improve the quality of life for millions of people affected by food allergies.
+We do this through education, advocacy, and research.
 You can donate to KFA online to support our programs.
-Or donate in honor or in memory of a loved one with asthma or allergies.
+Or donate in honor or in memory of a loved one with food allergies.

 All of these resources and more are available to help you spread food allergy awareness.
 Thank you for joining us to raise food allergy awareness in May!